Hypergamy: Prevalence

+In Britain, marrying up has decreased significantly since the 1950s.
+It is becoming less common for women to marry older men, because current socioeconomic dynamics allow women more autonomy.
+Hypergamy does not necessitate the man being older; rather, it requires him to have higher status.
+The term 'social equals' typically pertains to shared social circles rather than economic equality.

-They argue that as societies shift towards becoming more gender-equal, women's mate selection preferences shift as well.
-Some research supports that theory, including a 2012 analysis of a survey of 8,953 people in 37 countries, which found that the more gender-equal a country, the likelier male and female respondents were to report seeking the same qualities as each other rather than different ones.
+A 2012 analysis of a survey of 8,953 people in 37 countries, which found that the more gender-equal a country, the likelier male and female respondents were to report seeking the same qualities in each other rather than different ones.

-Gilles Saint-Paul (2008) argued that, based on mathematical models, human female hypergamy occurs because women have greater lost mating opportunity costs from monogamous mating (given their slower reproductive rate and limited window of fertility), and thus must be compensated for this cost of marriage.
-Marriage reduces the overall genetic quality of her offspring by precluding the possibility of impregnation by a genetically higher quality male, albeit without his parental investment.
-However, this reduction may be compensated by greater levels of parental investment by her genetically lower quality husband.

-An empirical study examined the mate preferences of subscribers to a computer dating service in Israel that had a highly skewed sex ratio (646 men for 1,000 women).
+An empirical study examined the mate preferences of subscribers to an online dating service in Israel that had a highly skewed sex ratio (646 men for 1,000 women).
 Despite this skewed sex ratio, they found that "On education and socioeconomic status, women on average express greater hypergamic selectivity; they prefer mates who are superior to them in these traits... while men express a desire for an analogue of hypergamy based on physical attractiveness; they desire a mate who ranks higher on the physical attractiveness scale than they themselves do."

 One study did not find a statistical difference in the number of women or men "marrying-up" in a sample of 1,109 first-time married couples in the United States.

-Traditional marriage practices in which men “marry down” in education do not persist for long once women have the educational advantage.